ChrisWhealy/DistributedSystemNotes/Lecture 14.md

 So, if there are three processes performing the role of acceptor, then a majority is two; if there are five, then the majority is three.
 This fact must be known ***in advance*** by all participating processes - you can't start running the Paxos algorithm until this knowledge has first been shared.

+We must also keep these additional things in mind:

-Another thing is that Paxos nodes need to be able to remember what values they have accepted, so they must have some form of persistent storage.
+* Paxos nodes need to be able to remember what values they have already accepted, so they must have some form of persistent storage.

-Another thing to keep in mind here is that we are looking at a protocol for deciding upon a ***single*** value.
-If you want to decide upon a sequence of values (which is often needed), then you need to run the protocol again.
+* Paxos is a protocol that decides upon a ***single*** value, not a sequence of values.
+If you want to decide upon a sequence of values (which is often the case), then you need to run the protocol again.
 There are various optimisations that can be implemented at this point but were not going to talk about those yet.
 To start with, we will simply confine ourselves to the process of agreeing upon a single value.

 ### Paxos Algorithm: A Basic Worked Example